Cartographer supports a simple QA process to allow project officers to review and approve survey data submitted by other users.

 - They can use the draft status to save a survey before they have finished working on it.

 - When they are done with the survey they save it with the complete status.
-This triggers a notification email to the workspace operator inviting a survey administrator to review the content and approve it.
+This triggers a notification email to the workspace operator inviting a Project or Team Approver to review the content and approve it.

-The status is set when the surveyor saves the survey using the Save changes button at the bottom of the page:
+The status is set when the surveyor saves the survey using the Save button at the top right of the page:

-Survey administrators see a slightly expanded version of the Save changes menu giving them access to more options for saving the survey:
+Project and Team Coordinators see a slightly expanded version of the Save modal giving them access to more options for saving the survey:

 A survey administrator can load another surveyor’s completed surveys, look over it, and use the expanded options in their menu to re-save it with a new status depending on their appraisal:

-- If there are issues with the data presented, the administator can mark the survey as under review.
-Cartographer doesn’t generate any automated emails in this case — the admin should contact the surveyor directly and work with them to resolve the issues identified.
+- If there are issues with the data presented, the approver can mark the survey as In Review.
+Cartographer doesn’t generate any automated emails in this case — the approver should contact the surveyor directly and work with them to resolve the issues identified.

 Once the survey has been unapproved (or unrejected) it can be edited, reviewed, and re-approved (or re-rejected) as above.